tolitius/towel/README.md

 ### a more practical example

 you can see a simple, but much more interesting example in [docs/examples/paper_summarizer.py](docs/examples/paper_summarizer.py)</br>
-where a single @towel takes a link to  white paper, pulls it down fro the web and does these 3:
+where a single @towel takes a link to  white paper, pulls it down from the web and does these 3:

 ```python
 @towel(prompts={'main points': 'summarize the main points in this paper',